george-hawkins/micropython-wifi-setup/README.md

     ...
     INFO:captive_portal:captive portal web server and DNS started on 192.168.4.1

-You'll see a lot of boot related line scroll by and finally you should see it announce that it's started a captive portal.
-Then just go to your phone and walk through the phone related steps that are shown with screenshot [here](docs/steps.md).
-Once connected to your network your board will serve a single web page (of a cute little ghost).
+You'll see a lot of boot related lines scroll by and finally, you should see it announce that it's started a captive portal.
+Then just go to your phone and walk through the phone related steps that are shown with screenshots [here](docs/steps.md).
+Once connected to your network, your board will serve a single web page (of a cute little ghost).

-If you reset the board it will now always connect to the network you just configured via your phone.
+If you reset the board it will now always try to connect to the network you just configured via your phone.
 If you want to clear the stored credentials just do:

     > repl
     >>> WiFiSetup.clear()